facebook/react-native-website/docs/security.md

 Never store sensitive API keys in your app code.
 Anything included in your code could be accessed in plain text by anyone inspecting the app bundle.
 Tools like [react-native-dotenv](https://github.com/zetachang/react-native-dotenv) and [react-native-config](https://github.com/luggit/react-native-config/) are great for adding environment-specific variables like API endpoints, but they should not be confused with server-side environment variables, which can often contain secrets and api keys.

 If you must have an API key or a secret to access some resource from your app, the most secure way to handle this would be to build an orchestration layer between your app and and the resource.
-This could be just a serverless function (e.g. using AWS Lambda or Google Cloud Functions) which can forward the request with the required API key or secret.
+This could be a serverless function (e.g. using AWS Lambda or Google Cloud Functions) which can forward the request with the required API key or secret.
 Secrets in server side code cannot be accessed by the API consumers the same way secrets in your app code can.

 > **Persisted vs unpersisted** — persisted data is written to the device’s memory, which lets the data be read by your app across application launches without having to do another network request to fetch it or asking the user to re-enter it.
 But this also can make that data more vulnerable to being accessed by attackers.
 Unpersisted data is never written to memory—so there's no data to access!